UTexas

 2. Rules specific to campus community members.

-1. A registered or sponsored student or a registered faculty or staff organization may advertise or sell merchandise, publications, food, or nonalcoholic beverages, or request contributions: for the benefit of the registered or sponsored student organization or registered faculty or staff organization; for the benefit of another registered or sponsored student organization or registered faculty or staff organization; or for the benefit of an organization that is tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
+1. A registered or sponsored student organization or a registered faculty or staff organization may advertise or sell merchandise, publications, food, or nonalcoholic beverages, or request contributions: for the benefit of the registered or sponsored student organization or registered faculty or staff organization; for the benefit of another registered or sponsored student organization or registered faculty or staff organization; or for the benefit of an organization that is tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
 No organization may sell items obtained on consignment.
 No organization may request contributions for an off-campus tax-exempt organization for more than fourteen days in any fiscal year.

-2. Registered or sponsored student organizations, registered faculty or staff organizations, and academic or administrative units, may sell, distribute, or display literature that contains advertising, subject to the limits in Section 13–403.
+2. Registered or sponsored student organizations, registered faculty or staff organizations, and academic or administrative units may sell, distribute, or display literature that contains advertising, subject to the limits in Section 13–403.
 Individual students, faculty members, and staff members may distribute or display such literature, but may not sell it.

 3. Individual students, faculty members, and staff members may post advertisements for roommates, subleases, and sales of used goods that the seller has personally owned and used, but only on a bulletin board or website designated for that purpose by an academic or administrative unit in space that the unit occupies or controls.
 Any unit that designates a bulletin board or website for this purpose may regulate that bulletin board or website under the procedures set forth in Section 13–504.